lorencerri/screeps/README.md

 - [ ] Only allow max amount of creeps to go to source based on available spots
 - [x] Creeps should have their own part templates
 - [ ] Haul relative to spawn, not creep
+- [ ] Have idle creeps move to a flag

 **Known Issues**